-I’m in the middle of soccer, baseball, softball and Ninja Warrior season right now.
-Both as a dad and as a coach – I’m involved!
-I have a career as a sports based chiropractor but spend a significant amount of my time and energy on human performance.
-I love helping adults and kids at becoming faster, stronger and more energetic.
-It is a passion of mine and after 4 or 5 generations of coaching I feel like coaches and teaching is in my genes – especially for the age of my kids right now and their sports teams.
+I’m in the middle of soccer, baseball, softball, and Ninja Warrior season.
+So, both as a dad and as a coach – I’m involved!
+I have a career as a sports-based chiropractor but spend a significant amount of my time and energy on human performance.
+I love helping adults and kids become faster, stronger, and more energetic.
+It is a passion of mine, and after 4 or 5 generations of coaching, I feel like coaches and teaching is in my genes – especially for the age of my kids and their sports teams.

 Don’t be discouraged.
 I have figured it out, and I can help you.
-I use my friends (whom are coaches) as the experts for my kids.
-I used to have issue with this but I’ve seen the light and learned from my mistakes..
-I’ve done dozens of Tough Mudders and obstacle courses, hell, I built the stuff in our back yard they play on, but still – NO advice from dad please.
+I use my friends (coaches) as my kids’ experts.
+I used to have an issue with this, but I’ve seen the light and learned from my mistakes.

 They’ve seen you in your underwear.